siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Example**

 This Siddhi Application defines an aggregation named `TradeAggregation` to calculate the average and sum for the `price` attribute of events arriving at the `TradeStream` stream.
-These aggregates are calculated per every time granularity in the range second-year.
+These aggregates are calculated per every time granularity in the second-year range.

 ```sql
 define stream TradeStream (symbol string, price double, volume long, timestamp long);